linkfrg/ignis/docs/dev/documentation.rst

 - If a class has custom properties, define them in the ``Properties`` section.

 In brackets, indicate the property type and ``read-only`` or ``read-write``.

+- If possible, please provide a code example.

 .. code-block:: python